romankis95/Ansible-for-beginners/README.md

 The `lineinfile` module is idempotent, that means if we run the playbook on the same host 1000 times, it will add the entry only once.

+### Ansible Plugins

+Let's consider you have a complex infrastructure with multiple sites.
+Every site has virtual machines, load balancers, DBs spread accross different regions.
+Our goal is to automate the provisioning and configuration of these resources using Ansible.

+While ansible provides a rich set of built-in modules and features, we soon realize that we need other functions, for example: an automatic inventory solution that can dynamicly fetch real time information from our cloud (instances, security groups, tags, etc).

+But as we know the static inventory file is not enough in managing a dynamic cloud infrastructure.
+We could also use ansible to dynamicly configurate load balancers, ssl certificates etc.

+To address these challenges you can leverage ansible plugins which provide extensibility and customization options.
+In ansible a plugin is a piece of code that extends or modifies the functionality of ansible.
+Plugins can be used to enhance various functionalities of ansible (inventories, modules, callbacks).
+They provide a flexible way to customize our workflow.
+Each plugin type serves a specific purpose and offers unique capabilities for extending ansible functionalities.

+For example if we needed a custom inventory of a proxmox pve cluster we could install this module instead of writing all the logic alone: [Proxmox Plugin](https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_inventory.html)